x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/change-clutter-notification-branding.md

 3. Select **Add** ![Add](../../media/ITPro_EAC_AddIcon.png) to add a user.
 The **Create a new user account** dialog will open.

 4. In the **Create a new user account** dialog, enter a **Display name** and a **username**.
 The display name will appear in the Sender field for all Clutter notifications sent to your users.
-Microsoft 365 or Office 365 generates a new temporary password for the new user account.
+A new temporary password is generated for the new user account.
 Click **Create** to create the account.

 5. Go the Exchange admin center.